 You’ve finally found it.
 After hours of scrolling through dozens of affiliate offers, you’ve got the one you want.
 And vertigo – but that’ll pass.
 I hate to tell you, though, that your conversion rate depends on much more than the “what,” however.
-We’ve also got to address the how, my friend.
+We’ve also got to address how my friend.

-Let’s talk delivery.
+Let’s talk about delivery.
 As you know, we can’t just spam that link you worked so hard to find around social media sites and seedy sharing networks.
 It has to live somewhere nice, and it has to live in your space.
 Not Zuckerberg’s (well, at least not only Zuckerberg’s), but yours.

 There are more than three ways to present an affiliate offer, of course, but today, I’m covering the three most consistently effective mediums: blog content, videos (either on landing pages, YouTube or otherwise), and those absolutely classic sales letters.

-Note that, before I break into video content, there is huge overlap; these three can often play with each other, and they should.
+Note that, before I break into video content, there is a huge overlap; these three can often play with each other, and they should.
 That being said, I don’t want your mindset to be, “Which is the best one to use?”
 Instead, think, “In which situation should I use each of these?”
 Get it?
 Alright, so hey, people still watch videos, right?

-Video Will Never Not Be a Thing
+Video Will Not Be a Thing